Conference Menu

 Self-driving labs combining automated synthesis, processing and characterization with computer-led decision making (e.g. machine learning, predictive models) have accelerated numerous discoveries in several scientific fields.
 This symposium will feature speakers working at the frontier of self-driving polymer research where they will be able to discuss implementations of self-driving workflows in their labs, custom automated tools and processes they have developed, and lastly computation aspects related to computer-guided characterization (e.g. computer vision) and AI models.

-Sustainable Bio-based Products and Circular Materials (GR/MSED/MT)
+Sustainable Bio-based Products and Circular Materials (MSE)

 Organizers